MagicDuck/grug-far.nvim/README.md

 to a list of paths.
 Currently available are:
 - `<buflist>`: expands to list of files corresponding to opened buffers
 - `<qflist>`: expands to list of files corresponding to quickfix list
+- `<loclist>` expands to list of files corresponding to loclist associated with window user is in when opening grug-far

 _Note:_ When replacing matches with the empty string, you will be prompted to confirm, as the change is not visible in the results area due to UI considering it just a search.
 If you